dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

   return people
 {% endhighlight %}

+Let's print the top 20 private collaborators:
+{% highlight python %}
+for person, score in getPrivateContacts(emails, collaborators)[:20]:
+  print person,'\t',score
+print '-----------------'
+{% endhighlight %}
-There is a problem though.
+It is easy to see that there is a problem :-).
 Exchanging 80 private emails out of 100 gives the same probability as exchanging 4 out of 5 (0.8).
-However, the second estimate is much more noisy that the first, i.e. it is not unlikely to get 4 private emails out of 5 even when the probability of a private email is only 0.4 instead of 0.8.
+However, the second estimate is much more noisy that the first, i.e. it is not unlikely to get 4 heads out of 5 tosses of an unbiased coin and incorrectly estimate that there is 80% change of getting heads.
 To correct for this uncertainty, we will use [Wilson score interval][wilson-score] which gives a confidence interval around the estimated probability.
 The lower bound of the 99% confidence interval for 4/5 is 0.28 whereas for 80/100 is 0.68.
 This tells us that we are 99% confident that the actual probability is more than 0.28 for the 4/5 case, and more than 0.68 for the 80/100 case.
-Here is an implementation of the score interval:
+Here is an implementation of the score interval.
+This code snippet must be inserted before the implementation of <code>getPrivateContacts</code>.

 {% highlight python %}
 from math import sqrt
 def getLowerBound(pos, n):
   if n == 0: return 0